JeremieV/JunkFeed/README.md

-# Stateless feed
+# junkfeed

-Open source and modern feed builder.
+The community-owned feed.

 ## Todo

-- telemetry
+- :: telemetry
+- implement upvotes
 - popular, new and random stories
 - improve display of OPML files
 - color feeds red on error and orange on timeout